Abstracts can be submitted via the online abstract submission services only.

 If you have more than 15 authors, you can use the “On behalf of” field (see above) to enter the name of an investigating team/study group.

-The submitter certifies and warranties to the ESC that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract/clinical case and that they are aware that their names will appear in all publications.
+The submitter certifies and warranties to the ESC that the list of authors is complete and that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract and that they are aware that their names will appear in all publications.